professor-linux/labs/README.md

 Directory: /workspaces/labs

+Task-by-Task Instructions
+Use sample_text.txt as your input file for each task.
+Here’s what you need to do:

 Task 1: Search for a Specific Word

 Objective: Use grep to search for the word "fox" in sample_text.txt.
-Instructions: Use a basic grep command to find all lines containing "fox."
-This task helps you understand how to locate a specific word in a file.
+Instructions: Use a grep command that outputs all lines containing "fox" and save the output in /workspaces/labs/obj-1.txt.

 Task 2: Count Occurrences of a Word

-Objective: Count the number of times the word "fox" appears in the file.
+Objective: Count how many times the word "fox" appears in the file.
-Instructions: Use grep to show only matches for "fox" and then count them.
-This task teaches you how to check the frequency of a word in a file.
+Instructions: Modify your grep command to show only the occurrences of "fox," then count them and save the count in /workspaces/labs/obj-2.txt.

 Task 3: Case-Insensitive Search

 Objective: Search for the word "grep" without worrying about capitalization (finds "GREP," "grep," etc.).
-Instructions: Modify your grep command to ignore capitalization, making your search case-insensitive.
-This is useful when you don’t know how a word might be capitalized in a file.
+Instructions: Use a grep command that performs a case-insensitive search for "grep," and save the result in /workspaces/labs/obj-3.txt.

 Task 4: Display Line Numbers

 Objective: Display the line numbers for each line containing the word "fox".
-Instructions: Adjust your grep command to show the line number alongside each match for "fox."
-This helps you locate specific lines in a file.
+Instructions: Configure your grep command to show the line number for each line that contains "fox" and save it in /workspaces/labs/obj-4.txt.

 Task 5: Invert Match

 Objective: Display all lines that do not contain the word "fox".
-Instructions: Set up grep to show only the lines that do not include "fox."
-This is helpful when you want to exclude specific content from your search results.
+Instructions: Use grep to output only the lines that do not include "fox" and save them in /workspaces/labs/obj-5.txt.

 Task 6: Whole Word Search

-Objective: Search for "dog" as a whole word, so it won’t match parts of words like "dogged" or "doghouse."
+Objective: Search for "dog" as a whole word, so it won’t match words like "dogged" or "doghouse."
-Instructions: Configure your grep command to find "dog" only as a standalone word.
-This is useful when you need exact matches for whole words, not parts of words.
+Instructions: Use grep to search for "dog" as a whole word only and save the result in /workspaces/labs/obj-6.txt.

 Task 7: Recursive Directory Search

 Objective: Search for the word "fox" in all files within a directory and its subdirectories.
-Instructions: Use grep to search through multiple files by making it recursive.
-This allows you to find matches across multiple files in different folders.
+Instructions: Run a grep command that searches for "fox" in all files under /workspaces/labs/ and save the output in /workspaces/labs/obj-7.txt.

-Task 8: Pattern Matching with Extended Regular Expressions (GRE)
+Task 8: Pattern Matching with Extended Regular Expressions

-Objective: Use extended pattern matching to search for either "fox" or "dog".
+Objective: Use pattern matching to search for either "fox" or "dog".
-Instructions: Apply extended regular expressions to search for multiple patterns in one command.
-This is a powerful way to match more complex patterns in your searches.
+Instructions: Use a grep command with extended regular expressions to search for both "fox" and "dog" in sample_text.txt.
+Save the results in /workspaces/labs/obj-8.txt.